AlisherKenzhebayev/ManagedGD/README.md

 2. Plugins used [R5]
 	- Cinemachine (Player camera follow, slight delay)
 3. What have you done for [R6] (Editor Extensions)
-	- TODO: Patrolling of obstacles (linked with DoTween)
 	- DONE: Linking of background scrolling with other game objects, to simulate attachedness (lights, moon as examples)
 		+ Pros: Background scroll linking with other objects, does remove the necessity to copy data every time.
 4. Which topic is covered extensively enough [R7]
 	- 2D game in general (+Sprites, +Tilemaps, +Spritesheet animations, +some tweening)
 5. Which additional requirements are met [A1 - A9] ( at least 2 )
-	- A3 - Particle Effects - TODO:
+	- A3 - Particle Effects - Used on 'cursed' objects
 	- A7 - URP 2D lights - DONE (background, sprites, player)
 6. Summarize what your game is about
-	- Seeking the exit from the level, while trying not to die.
+	- You are the only person in the distant lands who is able to seek and destroy curses.
+This task for some reason ended up being more challenging this time.
+Will you be able to destroy the curses, or will the curse consume you in the end?
 7. What did you enjoy the most
 	- Lectures were interesting to hear about for a beginner
 8. What was your biggest struggle (I will try to improve my lectures according to that next year)